ovh/docs/pages/platform/metrics/protocol_graphite/guide.en-gb.md

 ### How to query

-Graphite expose an HTTP api in order to query time series.
+Graphite exposes an HTTP api in order to query time series.
 It offers basic query capabilities and a way to use functions on time series.
 All query documentation is available [here](https://graphite-api.readthedocs.io/en/latest/api.html#the-render-api-render){.external}.

 For example to retrieve your data, you can simply execute the following HTTP request using cURL.